-At Eagle Pool, located 4km west of Three Pools, mapping and sampling resulted in the identification of channel iron deposit (CID) and minor bedded iron enrichment.
+At Eagle Pool, located 4km west of Three Pools, mapping and sampling identified a channel iron deposit (CID) and minor bedded iron enrichment.

 Mapping and sampling at the Panorama project, located near Atlas Iron's Abydos mining centre, outlined a zone of iron mineralisation with a strike length of approximately 500m to 600m with a thickness of between 20 and 40m.
-Seven rock chip samples from this zone averaged 59.8% Fe, although phosphorous levels were elevated (av.
-0.228% P).
+Seven rock chip samples from this zone averaged 59.8% Fe, although phosphorous levels were elevated (average 0.228% P).